MarkOates/Flowers/README.md

 ### Implementation of the Rules

-The Genre Rule (flowers) and Technical Rule #1 (procedural content) are both fulfilled by the procedural generation of the flowers, which is the primary component of the gameplay.
+The Genre Rule (flowers) and Technical Rule #1 (procedural content) are both fulfilled by the procedural generation of flowers, which is the primary component of the gameplay.
+(Do I get get the "bonus points" because the whole environment of the game is proceedural the content?
+Or does it have to be an external environment not the gameplay?
+I'll leave that decision up to you.)

 For the remaining requirements, I'm envoking the bonus rule, Act of Monkey, to reverse the Artistical Rule from "Make fun of old-fashioned things." to "Celebrate and cherish old-fashioned things."
 During gameplay, you will be rewarded for developing and growing your flowers with positive and inspiring quotes on the topic of aging.
 These quotes will